• Skip to main content

 Dramatic Weight Loss – It’s Not What It Seems

-Yes, any and all dramatic diet measures can result in quick and dramatic weight loss, but the downside is that, because these are all temporary fixes, the weight loss not only will not be long-term, but in many cases, will re-appear quickly, sometimes along with a few extra pounds.
-Aside from these diets being non-permanent solutions, medical experts also are alarmed by the extreme dangers that these women are putting themselves at risk for.
+Yes, any dramatic diet measures can result in quick and dramatic weight loss, but the downside is that, because these are all temporary fixes, the weight loss not only will not be long-term, but in many cases, will reappear quickly, sometimes along with a few extra pounds.
+Aside from these diets being non-permanent solutions, medical experts are also alarmed by the extreme dangers that these women are putting themselves at risk for.

 You May Also Like